Gillingham Away Travel Information

 There is also parking available for a small charge at Our Lady of Gillingham Catholic Church in Ingram Street ME7 1YL, or the Woodlands Academy ME7 2DU, both are about ten minutes walk from the ground.

-For on the day up to date travel news and information link with @PompeyfcCop on twitter.
+For on the day up to date travel news and information go to @PompeyfcCop on twitter.

 In the town centre is the Will Adams pub, 73 Saxton Street Gillingham, ME7 5EG.
-The pub is in the CAMRA Good Beer Guide and serves food.
+Named after a Gillingham born mariner who became a Samurai, the pub has real ale and cider and serves food.